perun-network/perun-polkadot-node/README.md

    <a href="https://github.com/perun-network/perun-polkadot-node/actions/workflows/rust.yml"><img src="https://github.com/perun-network/perun-polkadot-node/actions/workflows/rust.yml/badge.svg"></a>
 </p>

-*Perun Polkadot Nodes* demonstrates how to integrate the [Perun Pallet] into  substrate chain.
+*Perun Polkadot Node* demonstrates how to integrate the [Perun Pallet] into a substrate chain.
-It uses the Node and Frontend templates from substrate and configures them for Perun.
+It uses the [Node template] and [Frontend template] from substrate and configures them for Perun.

 ## Repo Structure

 * `frontend/` based on [frontend template]